Universal Weakly Fault-Tolerant Quantum Computation via Code Switching in the [[8,3,2]] Code: Two versions of the code

 Its logical $Z$ operators remain unchanged:

-Note that the logical operators are similar to those used in \cite{gerhard2024weakly}, in that all of them are weight-2 (instead of a mix of weight-4 and weight-2 in our original choice) and that the shared qubits for the logical $\overline{X}$ and $\overline{Z}$ operators are unique for different logical qubits.
-As a result, we can use
+Note that the logical operators are similar to those used in \cite{gerhard2024weakly}, in that all of them are weight-$2$ [instead of a mix of weight-$4$ and weight-$2$ as in \cref{eq:original862}] and, within each Pauli type, the same shared qubit is used for all three logical qubits: qubit $6$ for the logical $\overline{X}$ operators and qubit $0$ for the logical $\overline{Z}$ operators.
+As a result, we can use the same construction as in \cref{sec:2B} to implement the logical $\overline{H}$, $\overline{S}$, and $\overline{\sqrt{X}^\dagger}$ gates for the Version 1 $[[8, 3, 2]]$ code: